-- Video: Stages of Concern – Seven stages of emotions and perceptions that educators experience when adopting a change
+- Video: Stages of Concern – Seven stages of emotions and perceptions that educators experience when implementing a change

-- Video: Levels of Use – Eight levels of actions and behaviors educators engage in as they adopt a change
+- Video: Levels of Use – Eight levels of actions and behaviors educators engage in as they implement a change

-- Video: Innovation Configurations – How an innovation is being implemented as shown along a continuum
+- Video: Innovation Configurations – How an innovation may be implemented as shown along a continuum

 Southeast Comprehensive Center (SECC): The SECC provides professional development and technical assistance to the state education agencies of Alabama, Georgia, Mississippi, North Carolina, and South Carolina to build their capacity to support districts and schools engaged in improvement efforts.
 Work varies by state.